Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsVisClassUserDefinable`: Title for expandable subheading containing classifications #64 to #255
 - `settingsVisClassUserDefined`: Default label used for unnamed classifications #64 to #255

+### Screenshot Settings Strings
+- `settingsScreenshot`: Label for Screenshot settings tab
+- `settingsScreenshotHideLabels`: Label for checkbox to hide labels in the scene
+- `settingsScreenshotResLabel`: Label for dropdown box to select screenshot resolution
+- `settingsScreenshotRes720p`: 720p Resolution Option
+- `settingsScreenshotRes1080p`: 1080p Resolution Option
+- `settingsScreenshotRes4K`: 4K Resolution Option
+- `settingsScreenshotFormatLabel`: Label for output image format
+- `settingsScreenshotFilename`: Label for input text box for screenshot filename
+- `settingsScreenshotView`: Label for checkbox that opens new screenshots in image viewer

+### Screenshot Strings
+- `screenshotTake`: Text on menu item to take a screenshot
+- `screenshotDefaultName`: Default filename for a screenshot

 ### Convert Default Settings Strings

 - `settingsConvert`: Label used on the section heading for convert default settings